CCDG/Pipeline-Standardization/PipelineStandard.md

 * `--useOriginalQualities`

 ##Base quality score binning scheme
-Summary: We agreed that additional base quality score compression was required to reduce file size, and that it should be possible to achieve this with minimal adverse impacts on variant calling.
+Summary: Additional base quality score compression is required to reduce file size.
+It is possible to achieve this with minimal adverse impacts on variant calling.

 Standard:
 * 4-bin quality score compression.
 The 4-bin scheme is 2-6, 10, 20, 30.
 The 2-6 scores correspond to Illumina error codes and will be left as-is by recalibration.